Chapter 53 BWV 166 Wo gehest du hin?

 This is another new cantata composed for this cycle.
-Bach, never predictable, again refuses to be constrained by any particular movement structure; there is, for example, no chorus other than the closing chorale.
+Bach, never predictable, again refuses to be constrained by any one particular movement structure; there is, for example, no chorus other than the closing chorale.
 The reasons for this may very well lie within the text because the opening verse has a sense of uncertainty which, Bach may have felt, was conveyed more successfully by reduced forces.
 It is simply set as a short aria for bass, supported by strings and continuo, an oboe doubling the first violins.

 The conciseness of the movement reflects the fact that the text is one of the briefest in the canon—-where are you going?
 The significance of the question relates to Bach′s choice of singer, the bass taking the part of the voice of God addressing Mankind.
 This contention is reinforced by the fact that the importunate bass also commands the single recitative, a mini lecture on the dangerously ephemeral pleasures of the world.
 The cantata may, therefore, be seen as a dialogue between God and the Christian, the former demanding of the latter a clear vision of his ultimate direction.
 The Christian muses briefly upon this thought, the general rudderless state of Mankind and the unexpectedness of death, whilst at the same time seeking God′s help in remaining steadfast.